jamesbornholt/homepage/content/post/synthesis-for-architects.md

 ### Oracle-guided synthesis

 Jha et al's [*oracle-guided* synthesis][oracle] assumes that you already have an implementation of the program you want to synthesise, which they call the *oracle* program.
 That's a strong assumption I'll talk more about later, but let's go with it for now.
 This implementation is the **specification** for oracle-guided synthesis.
+We treat the oracle as a black box we can execute on arbitrary inputs; we do not need to inspect the oracle's implementation.

 We also start with a collection of *test cases*, which are input-output pairs.
-Notice that because we have an oracle, we can generate a set of test cases by just generating random inputs and asking the oracle for the correct answer.
+Notice that because we have an oracle, we can generate a set of test cases by just generating random inputs and asking the oracle for the correct answer for each.

 #### Synthesis step

 We provide oracle-guided synthesis with a library of *components*, which form the basis of the synthesised programs it considers.
 The **synthesis** step is going to arrange these components into a program in [static single assignment form][ssa]; in essence, it's going to take all the components, and decide how to connect their inputs and outputs together to form a program.
+(This formulation disallows loops, so the programs we generate will always be loop-free).

 For example, here is a library of three components -- two adds and a square root -- and a possible way to connect them together: